jharwell/libra/docs/development/cxx-dev-guide.rst

 Miscellaneous
 -------------

+- Use spaces NOT tabs.

 - Always use strongly typed enums (class enums) whenever possible to avoid name collisions.
 Sometimes this is not possible without extensive code contortions.

+- When testing ``==/!=`` with a CONSTANT, the constant goes on the lhs, because that way if you mistype and only put a single ``=`` you'll get a compiler error rather than it (maybe) silently compiling into a bug.

 - Non-const static variables should be avoided.